hur/ctfd-gcp/README.md

 An IaaC deployment of [CTFd](https://ctfd.io/) in Google Cloud Platform, intended to be reliable and easily scalable for larger CTFs.
 Inspired by [DownUnderCTF/ctfd-appengine](https://github.com/DownUnderCTF/ctfd-appengine).

+Used for pwned3 CTF.
+More details on the pwned3 infrastructure [here](https://www.atteniemi.com/posts/pwned3-infra-writeup/).

 ### Architecture Overview

 CTFd is deployed on App Engine Flex, which provides load balancing, auto-scaling, health checks and more right out of the box.